-Sleep scientists agree that deep sleep is THE most essential part of sleep cycle for rejuvenation, DNA repair, feeling rested and staying healthy
+Sleep scientists agree that sleep (and especially deep sleep) is THE most essential part of sleep cycle for rejuvenation, DNA repair, feeling rested and staying healthy

 There are three areas that are important for good, healthy sleep:

 1) lifestyle (everything you do during the waking hours and building rest time into your daily schedule),